Complex Systems Science and Engineering:

 Students must take SSIE/BME 524, and either SSIE 523 or ECON 696H, depending on their interest and background.
 If both SSIE 523 and ECON 696H are taken, one of them can be counted as a Group A elective course (below).

-- SSIE/BME 524: Graduate Seminar in Complex Systems Science (1 credit x 2 semesters; students must take it twice; thus, total of 2 credits required)
+- SSIE/BME 524: Graduate Seminar in Complex Systems Science (1 credit x 2 semesters; students must take it twice; one as SSIE 524 and another as BME 524; thus, total of 2 credits required)

 - SSIE 523: Collective Dynamics of Complex Systems (3 credits), or